Maytag Aircraft Building

 The Maytag Aircraft Building is a historical building located on 701 S, Cascade Avenue in Colorado Springs, Colorado that was built in 1957.
 It was added to the US National Register of Historic Places (NRHP) on January 16, 2008.

-The buildings' name is derived from a Colorado Springs company that was headquartered in the building from 1957 to 1992.
+The building's name is derived from a Colorado Springs company that was headquartered in the building from 1957 to 1992.